Norbert Alblas

-Norbert Alblas (born 12 December 1994) is a Dutch professional footballer who plays for Eredivisie club Excelsior as a goalkeeper.
+Norbert Alblas (born 12 December 1994) is a Dutch former professional footballer who played as a goalkeeper.

 Club career

 Ajax

 On 8 August 2013, Alblas signed a one-year contract with Ajax, with an option of a one-year extension.
 He made his professional debut for Jong Ajax in an Eerste Divisie match against Fortuna Sittard on 16 August 2014.
 On 27 October 2014, a day before the KNVB Cup match against SV Urk, Ajax manager Frank de Boer announced that Alblas was part of the first-team match squad.
 This was the first time for Alblas that he was included in the first team.

 In a match against RKC Waalwijk for Jong Ajax, Alblas was forced off after having torn his anterior cruciate ligament, which meant that he was out for the rest of 2015.
 Despite his injury, Ajax reached an agreement with Alblas at the end of May 2015 about the extension of his contract.
 His contract, which ran until 30 June 2015 was extended for one season.
 After 14 months of injury, he made his comeback in early-February 2016 in a friendly between Jong Ajax and Ajax Amateur which ended in a 3–3 draw.
 His official return to the pitch came late – mainly because third goalkeeper André Onana was often preferred as the starter for Jong Ajax – on 19 August 2016.
 On that day, Jong Ajax played a home match against Den Bosch, where Alblas was the team captain.
 In January 2017 it was announced that goalkeeper Tim Krul, at that time on loan with Ajax, would leave for AZ.
 As a result, Alblas became third goalkeeper in the first team of Ajax.
 In the 2017–18 season, Alblas won the Eerste Divisie with Jong Ajax.
 Afterwards, his contract expired and he left the club.